jsmyth00/jsmyth00.github.io/README.md

-# jsmyth00.github.io
+# Justin Smyth
-website for justin smyth
+the website of:
 automation and industrial engineer